mathworks/matlab-bamboo-plugin/examples/Run-MATLAB-Tests.md

 3. To confirm your plan details, click **Configure plan**.
 A new page opens that lets you add tasks to the default job of your plan.
 By default, Bamboo includes the **Source Code Checkout** task, which is responsible for checking out code from your repository.

    To run MATLAB tests as part of your build, you need to add the **Run MATLAB Tests** task.
-To do so, click **Add Task** and then select the desired task from the **Task types** interface.
+To do so, click **Add task** and then select the desired task from the **Task types** interface.
 You can access the task by typing MATLAB in the text box located at the top-right of the interface.

 ![add_task](https://user-images.githubusercontent.com/48831250/116619932-224ce380-a90f-11eb-9720-e3b67309b272.png)